 This course provides a framework for understanding the values, attitudes and behaviors of an individual in an organizational setting.
-This course explains how individuals and groups function to achieve goals and the reasons for successes or failure in achieving these goals.
-Ultimately, this course teaches students how manage behavior of individuals and groups within an organization in order to achieve organizational goals.
+This course explains how individuals and groups function to achieve goals and the reasons for successes or failures in achieving these goals.
+Ultimately, this course teaches students how to manage the behavior of individuals and groups within an organization in order to achieve organizational goals.